WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What did you achieve?

 * Finished checking and organising all scripts for publication
-* Finished first draft of publication piece (uploaded to repository and sent to TB, SA and KW)
+* Finished first draft of publication piece (uploaded to repository)
-* Reviewed first draft w TB
+* Reviewed first draft with TB

 ### What did you struggle with?